“Building green” to build up the environment

 “Green Building” by reusing materials

-In order to promote a lifestyle of “green building”, we make certain that all our products and services are monitored to reduce and possibly eliminate wastage and harm to the environment.
+To promote a lifestyle of “green building”, we make certain that all our products and services are monitored to reduce and possibly eliminate wastage and harm to the environment.

 Sustainable Building Materials:

 All of our timber is sourced from merchants who are certified by the Forest Stewardship Council (FSC).
-FSC certified forests protect the environment and the habitats of forest dependent indigenous peoples whilst carefully managing long-term timber supplies.
+FSC certified forests protect the environment and the habitats of forest-dependent indigenous peoples whilst carefully managing long-term timber supplies.
 This means that we use timber for our projects that won’t contribute to global deforestation, providing you with an authentic “environmentally friendly building”.

 At OBC we ensure that any leftover timber is removed from our sites and does not go to waste.
 Straight timber is de-nailed and reused wherever possible.
 Clean wood is chipped and either reused as horse bedding or as chipboard.
 Trees are used for compost or may be reused in the garden as bark chippings.
-We even find use for our smaller offcuts of timber, which can be burned in solid fuel burners.
+We even find a use for our smaller offcuts of timber, which can be burned in solid fuel burners.

-“Building green” through the reuse of bricks.
+Sustainable building through the reuse of bricks.

 To ensure our developments have a low impact on the environment we have a policy of recycling materials such as glass and metal.
 Old Crittal metal windows are particularly high in ore content and the metal can be recycled and reused to create twice as much new product as ore content today is lower.
-Cardboard is sent to a recycling plant and concrete is crushed and used as Type 1 hard core or bulk filling for foundations.
-OBC even finds a variety of uses for the top soil and muck which is often reused on individual sites for a variety of landscaping purposes.
+Cardboard is sent to a recycling plant and concrete is crushed and used as Type 1 hardcore or bulk filling for foundations.
+OBC even finds a variety of uses for the topsoil and muck which is often reused on individual sites for a variety of landscaping purposes.